-Clinical training: It's where the rubber meets the road in your education-where you apply what you've learned in the classroom to real-life needs in the counseling room.
+Clinical training: For MSMFT, PhD in Clinical Psychology and PsyD in Clinical Psychology students, it's where the rubber meets the road in your education—where you apply what you've learned in the classroom to real-life needs in the counseling room.

 At Fuller, we are committed to helping students develop the highest quality of professional competence through our clinical training programs.
 Our faculty are directly involved in the training experience, helping shape the development of your skills and knowledge through both classroom instruction and small group consultation—complemented by the careful supervision and feedback you'll receive from experienced therapists.